sjqlwy/Klipper-Adaptive-Flow/README.md

 **A closed-loop flow control and artifact detection system for Klipper.**

-This system uses the TMC driver feedback from your extruder to actively manage temperature, pressure advance, and print speed in real-time.
-It requires **no external sensors** and **no slicer modifications**.
+This system uses the TMC driver feedback from your extruder to actively manage temperature and pressure advance It requires **no external sensors** and **no slicer modifications**.
 ---

 ## Installation